rozziePO/emilyfromxplan/README.md

 - 👋 Hi, I’m @emilyfromxplan
-- 👀 I’m interested in making xplan beautiful
+- 👀 I’m interested in making beautiful software
 - 🌱 I’m currently learning python and react
-- 💞️ I’m looking to collaborate on cat related apps
+- 😼 I’m looking to collaborate on cat related interactive ios native apps
-- 📫 Find me on slack

 <!---
 emilyfromxplan/emilyfromxplan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.